 And the 2019 Range Rover Evoque even features a ‘ClearSight’ digital rear-view mirror – you can flip it between traditional mirror and widescreen camera while driving – very clever.
 There’s also the option of Ground View technology, which use cameras to project the view under the bonnet onto the touchscreen.

 Our test car featured an Ingenium 4-cylinder, 2.0-litre 240hp diesel engine, 9-speed automatic transmission and all-wheel drive.
 And every Evoque on sale in the UK, apart from the entry-level model, also features a 48 volt mild hybrid system.
 This means that energy is recovered when braking (at speeds below 11mph the engine will switch off) and is stored in an underfloor battery, and the energy is used when accelerating.

-After setting off from the launch event base at Peckforton Castle in Cheshire it didn’t take long to become aware that the new Evoque is much more refined than the previous model.
+After setting off from the launch event base at Peckforton Castle in Cheshire it didn’t take long to become aware that the 2019 Range Rover Evoque is much more refined than the previous model.
 You were usually aware of the diesel engine in the old model, along with a degree of road noise; not so with the new Evoque.
 A lot of work has been done in the engineering department to improve refinement, and you can tell.

 Another area where the improvement is noticeable is when cornering.
 The original Evoque could feel somewhat bulky and imprecise through corners; things have improved with the new model.
 This is a relatively large SUV, so we’re not talking sports car levels of agility, but the steering feels sharper and the mass of the car does seem to be kept in check much more effectively.